cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 * [Object2Vec for multi-label classification](introduction_to_amazon_algorithms/object2vec_multilabel_genre_classification) shows how ObjectToVec algorithm can train on data consisting of pairs of sequences and singleton tokens using the setting of genre prediction of movies based on their plot descriptions.
 * [Object2Vec for sentence similarity](introduction_to_amazon_algorithms/object2vec_sentence_similarity) explains how to train Object2Vec using sequence pairs as input using sentence similarity analysis as the application.
 * [IP Insights for suspicious logins](introduction_to_amazon_algorithms/ipinsights_login) shows how to train IP Insights on a login events for a web server to identify suspicious login attempts.
 * [Semantic Segmentation](introduction_to_amazon_algorithms/semantic_segmentation_pascalvoc) shows how to train a semantic segmentation algorithm using the Amazon SageMaker Semantic Segmentation algorithm.
-It also demonstrates how to host the model and produce segmentaion masks and probability of segmentation.
+It also demonstrates how to host the model and produce segmentation masks and probability of segmentation.

 ### Amazon SageMaker RL

-The following provide examples demonstrating different capabilities of Amazon SageMaker RL.
+Next, we provide examples demonstrating different capabilities of Amazon SageMaker RL.

 * [Cartpole using Coach](reinforcement_learning/rl_cartpole_coach) demonstrates the simplest usecase of Amazon SageMaker RL using Intel's RL Coach.
 * [AWS DeepRacer](reinforcement_learning/rl_deepracer_robomaker_coach_gazebo) demonstrates AWS DeepRacer trainig using RL Coach in the Gazebo environment.